-Then on March 31, 2012, at damn near 1:00 in the morning, her male roommate / possible boyfriend / hopefully ex-boyfriend told the police Kelly had attacked them in their home.
+Then on March 31, 2012, at damn near 1:00 in the morning, her male roommate / possible boyfriend / hopefully ex-boyfriend told the police that Kelly had attacked him in his home.
 She was arrested on a felony charge of corporal injury, though she claims she has been framed.
 She released the statement:

 On August 15th, 2013, the troubled actress died in a rehab facility after a long battle with drugs and alcohol.

 Jon Stewart / Fictional Jon StewartIn 1997, Jon Stewart guest hosted "The Larry Sanders Show," the show-within-a-show on The Larry Sanders Show, normally hosted by Larry Sanders (Garry Shandling).
 The ambitious young comedian was a network favorite on the fictional "Larry Sanders Show," and at the end of the series (the real one), he replaced Sanders as the host of his own talk show.
 No flipping.